emmanuellawoniowei/profile-card/README.md

-# Profile Card
+# Profile Card & Multi-Page Application

-This project is a responsive profile card showcasing personal information, social links, hobbies, and dislikes.
-It features a sleek, dark-themed design with gold accents, and dynamically updates the current time.
+This project has evolved from a single responsive profile card into a multi-page application.
+It now includes a "Contact Us" page with robust form validation and an "About Me" page for personal reflection, alongside the original profile card.
+The entire application maintains a sleek, dark-themed design with elegant gold accents, and showcases responsive design principles.

 ## Demo

-Here's a visual representation of the profile card:
+Here's a visual representation of the original profile card.
+Demos for the new pages will be added as they are finalized.

 ![Profile Card Demo](/assets/demo.jpg)